Catalina37/catalina.github.io/README.md

 conda install -c bioconda bedops <br/>
 conda install -c conda-forge sed  <br/>

-Please, note for sed usage on Mac you need to change the '-i' flag.
-This command is run in MAGIC but can be edited if required using fix(MAGIC).
-This opens a window that allowing you to add "" following the '-I' flag, like so: sed -i "" 's/\(@.*2:N:0:\).*/\1/' FileName

 ### Check the following R package dependencies are available:
 ------------------------------------------------------------------------------------------
 -shiny <br/>